danielaguirre708/alexa_skill/README.md

-# Welcome to your CDK TypeScript project
+# Welcome to your CDK Alexa Skill project

-This is a blank project for CDK development with TypeScript.
+This is a simple alexa Skill  project for CDK development with TypeScript and Python.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

+···

 ## Useful commands